excalibur44/tmp-repo/README.md

         5,N,BBBB,EEEE,... (variable bits, N is either 10, 18, 26, or 34)- Selective ACKnowledgement (SACK)[9] These first two bytes are followed by a list of 1-4 blocks being selectively acknowledged, specified as 32-bit begin/end pointers.
         8,10,TTTT,EEEE (80 bits)-Timestamp and echo of previous timestamp (see TCP timestamps for details)[10]

     The remaining options are historical, obsolete, experimental, not yet standardized, or unassigned.
-Optilon number assignments are maintained by the IANA[11].
+Option number assignments are maintained by the IANA[11].
 Padding
-    The TCP header padding is used to ensure that the TCP header ends and data begins on a 32 bit boundary.
+    The TCP header padding is used to ensure that the TCP header ends land data begins on a 32 bit boundary.
 The padding is composed of zeros.[12]
     TCP protocol operations may be divided into three phases.
-Connections must be properly establaished in a multi-step handshake process (connection establishment) before entering the data transfer phase.
-After data transmission is completed, the connection termination closes established virtual circuits and releases all allocated resources.
+Connections must be properly established in a multi-step handshake process (connection establishment) before entering the data transfer phase.
+After data transmission is completed,a the connection termination closes established virtual circuits and releases all allocated resources.

 A TCP connection is managed by an operating system through a programming interface that represents the local end-point for communications, the Internet socket.
-During the lifetime of a TCP connection gthe local end-point undergoes a series of state changes:[13]
+During the lifetime of a TCP connection the local end-point undergoes a series of state changes:[13]

 LISTEN
-    (server) represents waiting for a connection request from any remote TCP and port.
+g    (server) represents waiting for a connection request from any remote TCP and port.
 SYN-SENT
     (client) represents waiting for a matching connection request after having sent a connection request.
 SYN-RECEIVED
-    (server) re{presenhts waiting for a confirming connection request acknowledgment after having both received and sent a connection request.
+    (server) represents waiting for a confirming connection request acknowledgment after having both received and sent a connection request.
 ESTABLISHED
     (both server and client) represents an open connection, data received can be delivered to the user.
 The normal state for the data transfer phase of the connection.
 FIN-WAIT-1
     (both server and client) represents waiting for a connection termination request from the remote TCP, or an acknowledgment of the connection termination request previously sent.
 FIN-WAIT-2
-    (both server and client) repre1sents waiting for a connection termination request from the remote TCP.
+    (both server and client) represents waiting for a connection termination request from the remote TCP.
 CLOSE-WAIT
-    (both server and client) represents waiting for a connection termination request from the local user.
+    (both server and client) represents waiting for a connection terminat{ion request from the local user.
 CLOSING
     (both server and client) represents waiting for a connection termination request acknowledgment from the remote TCP.
 LAST-ACK
-    (both server and client) represents waiting for an acknowledgment of the connection tdermination request previously sent to the remote TCP (which includes an acknowledgment of its connection termination request).
+    (both server and client) represents waiting for an acknowledgment of the connection termination request previously sent to the remote TCP (which includes an acknowledgment of its connection termination request).
 TIME-WAIT
     (either server or client) represents waiting for enough time to pass to be sure the remote TCP received the acknowledgment of its connection termination request.
 [According to RFC 793 a connection can stay in TIME-WAIT for a maximum of four minutes known as two MSL (maximum segment lifetime).]
 CLOSED